coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 </p>

 8. Once your Bitcoin wallet is connected, it's important to understand and specify several key parameters:
 * Specify the amount of Bitcoin you’d like to delegate.
-The minimum amount to delegate is **0.01 Bitcoin** id staking via official stkaign website UI and no requirements if staking BTC via the staking script.
+The minimum amount to delegate is **0.01 Bitcoin** if staking via official staking website UI and no requirements if staking BTC via the staking script.
 * Setting the lock time determines when your staked Bitcoin will be unlocked and available again for redemption or re-delegation.
 The minimum staking duration depends on the method.
 The official website UI requires a 5-day minimum, while staking through script has no lockup requirement.
   * You can input values by selecting inside the lock time box or clicking on the calendar icon to select the date and click “OK” to proceed.
   * The default lock time is set to a month in advance.